 Dan Ross [Danna], RAFVR, WW2.

 James Oliver [ Jimmack ].
 Landed with his regiment ahead of the troops on D-Day.
-He was part of a team who cleared the mines on the beaches.
+He was part of a team that cleared the mines on the beaches.

 David Erskine BEM, Royal Engineers.
 Award British Empire Medal for pulling a Canadian pilot out of a burning plane just after D-Day.

 Jackie MacRae, Seaforth Highlanders, WW2.